 1963 Pete Seeger copyrights "We Shall Overcome."
 The song dates to the early 1900s, but Seeger adapted it into the well-known version that became a civil rights anthem.
 He lists three others as songwriters, including two representatives of the Highlander Folk School in Tennessee, where he developed the song.
 Royalties from the song go to the We Shall Overcome Fund, which supports the school and its outreach efforts.

 2020 After social media videos show him kissing girls and having an intimate, maskless good time with fans in Alabama, country singer Morgan Wallen is scratched as musical guest from Saturday Night Live for breaking coronavirus protocols.
+He is welcomed back to the show on December 5, when he performs two songs and does a send-up of the Tuscaloosa evening that got him in trouble.

 2016 Sum 41 release 13 Voices, their first album in five years.
 Much of it deals with lead singer Deryck Whibley's path from alcoholism to sobriety.